'Serious outbreak': Emergency WHO summit as monkeypox virus spreads

 The first European case was confirmed on May 7 in an individual who returned to England from Nigeria, where monkeypox is endemic.
 Since then, cases have also been confirmed in Italy, Portugal, Spain, Belgium, Sweden, the United States and Canada.

 Cases of monkeypox have recently doubled in the UK as a further 11 infections were confirmed, bringing the total to 20 in Britain.
-Earlier this week it was revealed that the latest infected Britons live in London and the South East.
+Earlier this week it was revealed that the latest infected Britons live in London and the southeast.

 France and Germany on Friday reported their first cases of monkeypox.